ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

 ### Constraints

 - Phase angle bounds.
-The first bus is the reference bus, with its phase angle fixed to zero:
+The reference (slack) bus has its phase angle fixed to
+  zero:

 ```math
 \begin{align*}